esesmuedgars/IdeaKit/README.md

 ### 5 tips to help you become a well-rounded developer

 [Donny Wals](https://twitter.com/DonnyWals) shares his opinion on how to grow as a developer in an [article](https://www.donnywals.com/five-tips-to-help-you-become-a-well-rounded-developer).
-No surprise, soft skills matter a lot.
+No surprise, soft skills matter, a lot.

 ### `lazy` in Swift